 Decorate: Go for a vintage throwback vibe (and potentially inspire the wedding day fashion) with photos of parents and grandparents scattered around the venue.

 Serve: Tea, scones, finger sandwiches (we love egg and watercress, cucumber, smoked salmon), tarts, and teacake.

 Backyard engagement party ideas

 Nothing says “welcome to the family” like a party in the backyard, but this isn’t Father of the Bride.
 Work with the landscaping you have and add simple touches to make guests comfortable.
-Rent additional tables and seating if you’re expecting a crowd and channel your favorite restaurant with bistro lights and hurricane candles that will last all night and stand up to a mild wild.
+Rent additional tables and seating if you’re expecting a crowd.
+Channel your favorite restaurant with bistro lights and hurricane candles that will last all night and stand up to a mild wild.
 Plan on spending some TLC in the garden in the weeks leading up to the event.
-Add pops of color with fresh potted flowers that will last for the rest of the season.
+Lastly, add pops of color with fresh potted flowers that will last for the rest of the season.

 Say I do to a classic backyard bbq

-Think about the backyard as an extension of your home and create rooms/separate areas for guests to mingle and move throughout the party.
+Think about the backyard as an extension of your home.
+Create rooms or separate areas for guests to mingle and move throughout the party.
 A drink station tucked away in a shaded area, long tables on a patio, and any lawn games in an open grassy spot.